tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 -------
 ### Exercise

-* When we discussed Combinators, we gave this function a name.
-What was it?
+* When we discussed combinators in JavaScript, we gave this function a name.
+What was it? *[spoiler](/higherorderfunctions#identity-i-combinator)*

 -------

 Some things to note about such a lambda expression: